vaibhavsingh777/SOC2025/README.md

    One thing I observed is that KNN’s performance can be sensitive to the choice of $$k$$ and the scale of features, so I made sure to preprocess the data appropriately.
 I evaluated the model using accuracy and confusion matrices, which helped me compare its effectiveness with Logistic Regression.
 Overall, KNN gave me practical insights into how neighborhood-based classification works for stock price movement prediction.

+   Currently i am reading more on the topic so that i will be able to implement the research paper that is provided by my mentor Onkar Bhaiya.

 2. ## Fetching and Processing Real Stock Data Using yfinance

    I wanted my analysis to be as realistic as possible, so I made it a point to use only genuine stock market data instead of any sample or synthetic datasets.
 For this, I relied on the yfinance library, which allowed me to directly download historical stock data from Yahoo Finance.
 I didn’t just stick to a few well-known tickers like AAPL or TSLA; I expanded my scope to include a diverse set of top 40 trending NSE stocks such as RELIANCE.NS, TCS.NS, HDFCBANK.NS, and many others.
 This gave me a broad and representative dataset covering various sectors and market caps.